vaginessa/Tool-X/README.md

 ------------------------------------------------------------------------

-### :book: &nbsp; Introduction &nbsp; :book:
+### Introduction

 *Tool-X is a program installer for Kali Linux tools.*
-Tool-X was developed for termux and other android terminals.
+Tool-X was developed for Termux and other android terminals.
 Using Tool-X, you can install almost 263 hacking tools in Termux and other Linux based distributions.
 Now Tool-X is available for Ubuntu, Debian etc.

 <p align="center">
 <img src="https://github.com/Rajkumrdusad/Tool-X/blob/master/.sc/Logo.jpg"/>